kamranahmedse/developer-roadmap/src/data/roadmaps/cyber-security/content/stakeholders@lv6fI3WeJawuCbwKtMRIh.md

 # Stakeholders

-Stakeholders are individuals or organizations with a right, share, claim, or interest in a system or its characteristics that meet their needs and expectations.

-### External Stakeholders:

-- Government agencies
-- Policy regulators
-- Partners
-- Suppliers

-### Internal Stakeholders:

-- Subject matter experts
-- Legal
-- Compliance
-- Senior management

-Stakeholders vary based on the organization, making their identification essential.
-They must be notified according to the organization's playbook for escalating problems and providing updates.
-Not all stakeholders are equal, some may require a less technical report highlighting the main points, while others will need a full technical report.
+Stakeholders are individuals, groups, or organizations with an interest or concern in a project, business, or initiative.
+They can affect or be affected by the organization's actions, objectives, and policies.
+In a business context, stakeholders typically include shareholders, employees, customers, suppliers, government agencies, local communities, and sometimes competitors.
+Effective stakeholder management involves identifying key stakeholders, understanding their needs and expectations, communicating effectively with them, and balancing their often competing interests.
+Stakeholder engagement is crucial for project success, risk management, and organizational reputation.
+In IT and cybersecurity projects, stakeholders might include end-users, IT staff, management, compliance officers, and external regulators, each with distinct concerns regarding system functionality, security, and compliance.

 Visit the following resources to learn more: